idia640/presentations/week09/PITCHME.md

 Note:

 Most of the concepts we learned about relating to perception, cognition, memory, emotion etc. are reflected in language use.
 Since you, the designer, are responsible for designing communications for users in an interactive media, principles in face-to-face communication (also interactive) apply heavily.
-So we’ll review some examples within the context of design.
+So we'll review some examples within the context of design.

-We’ll then move on to Kahneman again, since as you recall, the focus of his work has been on systemic and predictable bias in how people make decisions.
+We'll then move on to Kahneman again, since as you recall, the focus of his work has been on systemic and predictable bias in how people make decisions.

 Heuristics are essentially simple rules that people use to form judgements and make decisions.
 Such heuristics can lead to cognitive bias.